The connection between grapefruit and statins

 - These include many drugs used to treat blood vessel and heart conditions, such as statins.

-- The interaction is particularly strong with two types of statins: Zocor and Lipitor.
+- The interaction is particularly strong with two types of statins: simvastatin (Zocor) and atorvastatin (Lipitor).

 Statins, in particular, have a serious interaction with grapefruit.